Paint Calculator

 The other important thing to consider is the paint coverage efficiency (a.k.a. spreading rate): how many square meters or square feet you can cover with a litre or gallon of the paint.
 Manufacturers usually provide this information on the product label.
 Different paints and primers have different coverage capacity so make sure you use the right number as input.
 You'd want to allow for a lower efficiency in case the surface is not smooth.
 More coarse surfaces require more paint to cover.

 Finally, if you enter the paint price per gallon or per litre the output will include the total price of the paint required.
-The tool rounds up to the closest gallon or litre, but you might want to order more paint just to be on the safe side.
+The tool rounds up to the closest gallon or litre, but you might want to order more material just to be on the safe side.

 Paint calculation example